 - £50 will help provide life saving HIV/AIDS drugs to 1 patient for a year

 Use your fundraising page as an opportunity to thank your donors for getting involved.
 Let them know how encouraging their support is and how much it means to you that they are getting involved.

 Need some more ideas?

 These questions are just to get you thinking about how you might want to tell your story, but there are loads of ways to get your message across so be creative.
 Looking for some inspiration?
-Take a look at the original and unusual ways some of our fundraisers are already telling their stories...
+Take a look at the original and unusual ways some of our fundraisers have told their stories...